MohanadMagdy99/BanqueMisr/README.md

 ```

 5. change variable spring.liquibase.enabled to false and run the application to create tables with JPA
-6. change the variable back to true and rerun the application for the seed data to be inserted
+6. change the variable back to true and rerun the application for the seed data to be inserted every user inserted using seed data`s password is testPassword and the admin username and password is as follows:
+ username: admin password: admin1234

 There are 3 types of users